majih93/nextjs-dashboard/README.md

 `Next.js`에서는 root layout에 해당된다.

+- and some other for new Commmit

 - Tailwind
 - CSS Modules
   - Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.
   - CSS Modules create unique class names for each component, so you don't have to worry about style collisions.
 - CSS-in-JS
 - Sass

+- and some other for new Commmit

 ## Optimizing fonts and images